Rush of Ikorr Rule Book v1.1

 Use Avatar Powers

 Each Avatar will have an Avatar power.
 These can be activated any time during your Action Phase when the queue is empty, and only once per turn.
-To activate this ability, first pay the designated cost, then resolve the effect.
+To activate this ability, first pay the designated cost (shown with this symbol X), then resolve the effect.

 Use RUSH Abilities